Admiral (United States): History

-The United States Navy did not have any admirals until 1862, because many people felt the title too reminiscent of royalty—such as the British Royal Navy—to be used in the country's navy.
+The United States Navy did not have any admirals until 1862, because many Americans felt the title was "too reminiscent of royalty".
 Others saw the need for ranks above captain, among them John Paul Jones, who pointed out that the Navy had to have officers who "ranked" with army generals.
 He also felt there must be ranks above captain to avoid disputes among senior captains.
 The various secretaries of the navy repeatedly recommended to Congress that admiral ranks be created because the other navies of the world used them and American senior officers were "often subjected to serious difficulties and embarrassments in the interchange of civilities with those of other nations."
 Congress finally authorized nine rear admirals on July 16, 1862, although that was probably more for the needs of the rapidly expanding navy during the American Civil War than any international considerations.

 Two years later, Congress authorized the appointment of a vice admiral from among the nine rear admirals: David Farragut.
 Another bill allowed the President of the United States to appoint Farragut to admiral on July 25, 1866, and David Dixon Porter to vice admiral.
 When Farragut died in 1870, Porter became admiral and Stephen C. Rowan was promoted to vice admiral.
-Even after they died, Congress did not allow the promotion of any of the rear admirals to succeed them, so there were no more admirals or vice admirals by promotion until 1915 when Congress authorized an admiral and a vice admiral each for the Atlantic, Pacific and Asiatic Fleets.
+When Rowan (1890) and Porter (1891) died, Congress did not allow the promotion of any of the rear admirals to succeed them, so there were no more admirals or vice admirals by promotion until 1915 when Congress authorized an admiral and a vice admiral each for the Atlantic, Pacific and Asiatic Fleets.

 There was one admiral in the interim, however.
 In 1899, Congress recognized George Dewey's accomplishments during the Spanish–American War by authorizing the President to appoint him Admiral of the Navy.
 He held that rank until he died in 1917.
 Nobody has since held that title.
 In 1944, Congress approved the five-star grade of fleet admiral.
 The first to hold it were William D. Leahy, Ernest J. King, and Chester W. Nimitz.
 The Senate confirmed their appointments December 15, 1944.
 Fleet Admiral William F. Halsey got his fifth star in December 1945.
-None has been appointed since.
+Nimitz (died 1966) was the last of these four fleet admirals, and no others have been appointed since.